The Spiritual Meaning of the Full Moon phase is all about completion, culmination, and climax…

 Past the cycle’s climax, the waning gibbous Moon phase is almost a mirror image of the waxing gibbous – a swollen round disc ebbing away from one edge.

-Forming another astrological square with our solar king, this phase - also known as the third quarter) forms another astrological square with the Sun and appears as a clear “half Moon” shape.
+The last quarter Moon (also known as the third quarter) forms another astrological square with the Sun and appears as a clear “half Moon” shape.
 This time, though, dark will overtake the light.

 Waning crescent Moon (or balsamic Moon)